MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

 :::image type="content" alt-text="Screenshot of configuration of Flics." source="./media/flic-button-flows/configure-flic-actions.png":::

-After you've linked a Flic event to Power Automate, you can then select that Flic as a trigger for your flows.
+After you've linked a Flic event to Power Automate, you can select that Flic as a trigger for your flows.
 You select triggers later in this tutorial.

 ## Create a cloud flow that's triggered by a Flic

 In this tutorial, we use a Flic to run a cloud flow that records the time a consultant spends at each client.
-The consultant presses the Flic once upon arrival, and then presses it again, just before departure from the client.
-Each press of the Flic starts a run of the flow to which it's connected.
+The consultant selects the Flic once upon arrival, and then selecta=s it again, just before departure from the client.
+Each selection of the Flic starts a run of the flow to which it's connected.
 The flow saves the current time in Google Sheets, and then sends an email notification.
 The email contains details about the flow run.

->[!NOTE]
->
->Be sure you've used the Flic mobile app to pair, and configure at least one **click** action to trigger Power Automate.
-In this screenshot, I've configured the **click** action to trigger Power Automate.
-Later in this tutorial we configure our flow to trigger when the Flic is pressed once (clicked).
+Be sure you've used the Flic mobile app to pair and configure at least one click action to trigger Power Automate.

 :::image type="content" alt-text="Screenshot of a Flic example." source="./media/flic-button-flows/flic-configured-for-flow.png":::

+In this screenshot:

+1. The **Click** action is configured to trigger Power Automate.

+1. Later in this tutorial, you'll configure the **Flow** to trigger when the Flic is pressed once (clicked).

 Let's get started creating our flow.